ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 "came by ."
 </code>

-Note that punctuation marks such as comma and full stop are treated just like any ‘real’ word and that all words are lowercased.
+Note that punctuation marks such as comma and full stop are treated just like any ‘real’ word and that all words are lower cased.

 ### References and Decisions
 This project is originally based on two papers: